grab/engineering-blog/_posts/2022-06-02-graph-concepts.md

 #### Identity and access management

 Managing multiple changing roles, groups, products and authorisations can be difficult, especially in large organisations.
-Graph Technology integrates your data and allows quick and effective identity and access control.
+Graph technology integrates your data and allows quick and effective identity and access control.
 It also allows you to track all identity and access authorisations and inheritances with significant depth and real-time insights.

 #### Network and IT operations